SwamiKannan/Speed-run-TF2.0/README.md

 ![cover image](cover.jpg)

-It had been a long time since I worked on models using TensorFlow 2.0 so I wanted to get back into it.
-I thought the best way to get into it was to do a speed run on the breast cancer dataset in sklearn.datasets.
+It had been a long time since I worked on models using TensorFlow 2.0.
+I thought the best way to get back into TF was to do a speed run on the breast cancer dataset in sklearn.datasets.
 It is a tabular dataset.
 Next step - Detection of tumors through images

 ## Key stats:
 ### Time for: